The dates for the 2019 ACEAP Expedition are July 27 through August 5. This does not include travel to and from Chile.

 Program Costs and Expenses

 While similar programs can cost in excess of $6,000, ACEAP works to keep costs low for program participants.
 While some participant’s Chile in-country expenses are paid for by the NSF grant, in other cases ACEAP Ambassadors self-fund, or their institutions pay for their expenses.
 ACEAP is currently exploring sustainable models and as a result, different rules apply depending on selection status.
 In all cases ACEAP Ambassadors are responsible for their own round trip airline ticket to Santiago, Chile from the U.S., related baggage fees, supplemental health insurance, any related medical expenses while in Chile, lodging upgrades while in Chile, entertainment, and meals and transportation outside of program agenda.
-Cost for in-country expenses for self-funded or institution-funded participants range from $2,200 – $4,400.

 The ACEAP Ambassador’s institution, or a sponsor organization, may be a source of funding to support individual costs and expenses.
 All Ambassadors will receive significant training in STEM communication, as well as the recognition that comes from being one of the few individuals chosen for ACEAP.
 The long-term benefits to institutions or sponsors may significantly outweigh the investment of funds on behalf of the ACEAP Ambassador or their institution.
 Check with your institution to see if professional development funds might be available to cover individual costs.